apstyle

 Many newspapers and broadcasters outside the United States are AP subscribers, paying a fee to use AP material without being contributing members of the cooperative.
 As part of their cooperative agreement with the AP, most member news organizations grant automatic permission for the AP to distribute their local news reports.

-The AP employs the inverted pyramid formula for writing that enables the news outlets to edit a story to fit its available publication area without losing the story’s essentials
+The AP employs the inverted pyramid formula for writing that enables the news outlets to edit a story to fit its available publication area without losing the story’s essentials.

 inverted_pyramid_in_comprehensive_form